Sk3llington/Elastic_Stack_Server/README.md

 ```

 In this play, the ansible docker_container module is used to download and launch our Elk container.
 The container is pulled from the docker hub repository.
 The keyword 'image:' is set with the value "sebp/elk:761", "sebp" is the creator of the container (i.e., Sebastien Pujadas). "elk" is the container and "761" is the version of the container.
 The keyword 'state:' is set to "started" to start the container upon creation.
 The keyword 'restart_policy:' is set to "always" and will ensure that the container restarts if you restart your web vm.
 Without it, you will have to restart your container when you restart the machine.
-The keyword 'published_ports:' is set with the 3 ports that are used by our ELK stack configuration, i.e., "5601" is the port used by Kibana, "9200" is the port used by Elasticsearch for requests by default and "5400" is the default port Logstash listens on for incoming Beats connections (we will go over the Beats we installed in the following section "Target Machines & Beats").
+The keyword 'published_ports:' is set with the 3 ports that are used by our Elastic stack configuration, i.e., "5601" is the port used by Kibana, "9200" is the port used by Elasticsearch for requests by default and "5400" is the default port Logstash listens on for incoming Beats connections (we will go over the Beats we installed in the following section "Target Machines & Beats").

 ```yaml
       # Use systemd module